opiproject/lab/Documentation/Auto_install_ubuntu_iso.md

 Open **source-files/boot/grub/grub.cfg** and add the following menu entry above the existing ones (it should be the first menuentry option).

-This option will be shown during the Booting process and be automatically selected in 30 seconds, if there is no input from the user.
+This option will be shown during the Booting process as **Autoinstall Ubuntu Server** and be automatically selected in 30 seconds, if there is no input from the user.
 ![Booting Menu](../images/os-install/dell/BootMenu.png)

+#### If the server configuration files (**user-data** and **meta-data**) needs to be local to the ISO, then use the below menuentry definition

 ```bash
 menuentry "Autoinstall Ubuntu Server" {